 What you need to know

 International students studying in the U.S. on student visas want to be sure to stay in good status while they are here.
-Jo Cooper, Immigration Coordinator, can answer their immigration questions.
+Calvin’s International Admissions Team can answer any immigration questions.
 Workshops with detailed information are held at the beginning of each semester; international students are required to attend.

 Social security representatives come to Calvin’s campus near the beginning of each semester so that international students can apply for their social security number without leaving campus.
 However if students find a job later in the semester, they can take a go to the social security office with the proper paperwork in hand.